-Action point: Review company business cases for projects that have gotten the go ahead from senior level executives.
+Action point: Review company business cases for projects that have gotten the go-ahead from senior-level executives.
 What key features do they have?
 Can they help you create a good business case for your offshoring project?

 3. For Offshoring Success Create A Detailed RFP

 Your RFP should have a format that forces applicants to answer questions in a way that enables you to compare responses.
-Build in things like the acceptance criteria for provider bids, the timing and frequency of reports and information, and key procedures in case of an emergency.
+Build-in things like the acceptance criteria for provider bids, the timing and frequency of reports and information, and key procedures in case of an emergency.

-Other things you’ll need to include in your RFP are training fees and responsiveness of personnel in the event of problems.
+Other things you’ll need to include in your RFP are training fees and the responsiveness of personnel in the event of problems.
 And ask providers to simply and clearly spell out pricing.
 You want to be able to determine what comes with their regular services and what’s extra.